TheKoola/eosstracker/README.md

  - Light weight user interface leverages a web browser

-### Separation of Data Acquisition and Frontend Interface
+### Separation of Data Acquisition and Front-end Interface
 One of the core concepts with the HAB Tracker application is that it provides separation between ongoing data acquisition processing and the front-end user interface.
 This allows amateur radio APRS signals to be readily processed as they are received without interference from what the end user might be doing on the front-end interface.
 Conversely, the user